-This post is to help you understand how you can better manage change in your life.
-This begins by relating what happened at a Futurist conference, in Montreal Canada in 1955.
-At that conference, it was predicted that by the year 2000 most Americans would work a 20-hour workweek and not know what to do with their free time
+At a Futurist conference, in Montreal Canada in 1955, it was predicted that by the year 2000 most Americans would work a 20-hour workweek and not know what to do with their free time.

 That hasn’t worked out so well.
-In fact many of us work more 60 – 80 hours a week.
-Life in the job is very demanding and we seldom have time to get our work done because we have to react to problems and put out the fires.
+In fact, many of us work 60 – 80 hours a week.
+Our jobs have become very demanding and we seldom have time to get our work done because we’re reacting to problems and having to put out the fires.

 Over the last 20 years the pace at which we live our lives has escalated.
-This has created Some of this is caused because we have grown to become part of the large global economy.
+Some of this is caused because we have grown to become part of the large global economy.
 We do business all over the world.
-There is more competition for businesses and being competitive is challenging.
+There is more competition for businesses and staying competitive is challenging.

 Both of these put tremendous pressure on companies to provide quality products at reasonable prices while providing their customers the service they demand.
-As employees we feel the pressure every day, and work very hard to try and satisfy these challenges.
+This creates pressure and as employees we feel the pressure every day, and work very hard to try and satisfy these challenges.

 Another reason the pace of our lives has escalated is due to technology.
 Thanks to laptops, cell phones, and iPads we have become accessible 24 hours a day, 7 days a week.
 Many of us receive emails or calls to address a work problem while we are at home after work.
 Many of us work even work several hours over the weekend to get our work done.

 Life is not as simple as the Futurists predicted.
-Instead is has brought us more anxiety as we try to manage change and our lives have become more complicated and stressful.
+Instead it has become more complicated and stressful.
 Dealing with this stress is hard.
-What makes it harder and even more challenging is when the unexpected happens and it throws us for a loop.
+What makes it harder and even more challenging is when the unexpected happens and it can throw us for a loop.
 All of a sudden we’re left in a position where we’re now confused, concerned, and upset.
-We need to regroup and think a way to handle this unexpected event.
+We need to regroup and think of a way to handle this unexpected event.

 The only certainty about change is that it will happen.
-Because of what I’ve mentioned it is happening at a faster rate than ever before.
-The complications of balancing work and our personal lives have us involved in so many things that are destined to change.
+Because of what I’ve mentioned it’s happening at a faster rate than ever before.
 Nothing remains stable and life is like riding a roller coaster.
 Some days are better than others.
 Some days we feel as if we are in control of everything and other days we don’t.

-Our basic need it to feel as if we are in control during times of change and uncertainty.
-When we feel out of control and unable to manage change our live become more complicate, our stress levels rise, and we become fearful.
+Our basic need is to feel as if we are in control during times of change and uncertainty.
+When we feel out of control our lives become more complicate, our stress levels rise, and we become fearful.

 I am by no means an authority on living a life devoid of stress, chaos, and hardship; I do not consider myself smarter than most people or special in any way.
-What I have been able to do is develop a career in corporate training and organizational development where I could use my knowledge of human nature to provide skills for people that enabled them to manage change and cope better with their life situations to remain more balanced in times of uncertainty.
+What I have been able to do through my career is to provide skills for employees that enabled them to cope better with their life situations and remain more balanced in times of uncertainty.

 I relate changes I face in life to waves in the ocean.
 Just like ocean waves, change never stops and keeps coming.
 Just like no two waves are the same, no two changes are the same.
-When a change happens I have learned how to manage change better and keep myself more in control.
-I call this riding the wave of change.
-I call the process I use Life Surfing.
+When a change happens, I have learned how to manage it better and keep myself more in control.
+I call this ride the wave of change.
+I call the process I use to ride the waves of change Life Surfing.

 Like the ocean, change is a cycle of constant motion.
 The only true certainty is that change, like the waves in the ocean, will continue to roll into our lives.
 There is much we can learn from ocean surfing to help us maintain our balance as we manage change and uncertainty in our lives.

 Ocean surfers blend strong mental concentration with physical dexterity to strive to become “one” with the wave.
-They combine incredible strength and balance with a laid-back attitude that lets them forget their wipeouts and look forward to riding the next wave.
+They combine incredible strength and balance with a laid-back attitude that lets them forget their past wipeouts and look forward to riding their next wave.

 The thrill is in the ride as they mold themselves into the wave and generate the flexibility, responsiveness, and courage to accept whatever the wave gives them.
 In an instant, not only are they able to fling their arms and gyrate their torsos to avert an impending fall, but they also make it look effortless!

-This mentality of ocean surfing, when applied to our everyday lives, affords us the opportunity to learn how to manage change to face life’s unexpected changes and uncertainties with a sense of balance born from optimism and confidence.
+This mentality of ocean surfing, when applied to our everyday lives, affords us the opportunity to learn how to face life’s unexpected changes and uncertainties with a sense of balance born from optimism and confidence.
 This mentality is the true essence of Life Surfing.